gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Well, I don't have much---" she started.

 "Sh, sh."
 I took a chance and patted her hand.
 "I couldn't possibly ask you for more money.
 I wouldn't take it if you offered.
-But...
-Well, I have an acquaintance here in the city, a caravaneer who helped me on my journey.
-If I could get him word now and again about, oh, I don't know, changes in regulations, which way disputes were likely to be settled, that sort of thing...
-I wouldn't feel at all badly about taking *his* money."
+But…  Well, I have an acquaintance here in the city, a caravaneer who helped me on my journey.
+If I could get him word now and again about, oh, I don't know, changes in regulations, which way disputes were likely to be settled, that sort of thing… I wouldn't feel at all badly about taking *his* money."

 And so it was done.
 At first she just brought me scraps---a month-old summary